socalbug.org

 Socalbug.org is independent of ties to the biodiesel vendors, the industry and proactive biodiesel orginizations.
 This separation maintains our neutrality and defines socalbug.org as a Biodiesel Users Group.
 Effective October 31, 2006, the Southern California Biodiesel Users Group, Inc. is a non-profit (501c3) California Corporation.
 With the skyrocketing, 10 fold increase in membership since March 18, 2006, the out of pocket costs to administer socalbug as a community service have become prohibitive.
 Thus of course, any donations, gifts of stamps or supplies will of course be appreciated and are fully tax deductible.

-Socalbug.org is not intended to provide the valuable community interaction provided by associations such as the Yahoo Groups socalbiodiesel and Biodieselcouncil or the California Biodiesel Council.
+Socalbug.org is not intended to provide the valuable community interaction provided by associations such as the Yahoo Groups socalbiodiesel and Biodieselcouncil or the California Biodiesel Alliance.

 socalbug.org has been operating out of pocket by the founder.
 If you would like to support the cause, donations are always appreciated.
 Donated funds will only be used for postage, supplies and for web hosting.